 Campus + Community Planning is dedicated to promoting a more sustainable environment for ourselves, our community, and our children.
 They are committed to improving your transportation choices by providing a variety of sustainable transportation options for your commuting needs.

 Since 1997, Campus + Community Planning has been working to reduce automobile trips to and from UBC by promoting more sustainable modes of transportation including transit, carpooling, walking and cycling.
-They provide a variety programs, including the U-Pass and Employer Pass Programs, End of Trip facilities for cyclists, and an Emergency Ride Home program, to name a few.
+They provide a variety of programs, including the student U-Pass, End of Trip facilities for cyclists, and an Emergency Ride Home program, to name a few.